Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Problem formulation

 \subsection{Requests}

-A request $r_{k}$ is represented as a tuple $r_{k} = (\rho_{k}, \delta_{k}, k, \phi_{k})$, where $\rho_{k} \in \mathds{V}$ and $\delta_{k} \in \mathds{V}$ correspond to the closest intersections to the desired pickup and dropoff locations for the request, respectively. $\phi_{k} \in \{ 0, 1\}$ is an indicator variable which equals $0$ if the request has not been assigned to any agent, otherwise $\phi_{k} = 1$.
-We model the number of requests that enter the system at any time step as a random variable $\eta$ with an unknown underlying distribution $p_\eta$, and we denote its realization at time $k$ as $\eta(k)$. $p_\eta$ is fixed for the entire length of the time horizon $N$ and we estimate it using either historical data or data for the last hour of execution of the system, to obtain categorical probability distributions $\Tilde{p}_\eta$ or $\Tilde{p}_{\eta,c}$, respectively.
-We denote the set of requests that enter the system at time $k$ as $\mathbf{r}_k$.
-Here the cardinality of the new request set at time $k$ is $|\mathbf{r}_k|=\eta(k)$.
+A request $r$ is represented as a tuple $r = (\rho_{r}, \delta_{r}, k_r, \phi_{r})$, where $\rho_{r} \in \mathds{V}$ and $\delta_{r} \in \mathds{V}$ correspond to the closest intersections to the desired pickup and dropoff locations for the request, respectively; $k_r$ corresponds to the time at which the request enters the system; and $\phi_{r} \in \{ 0, 1\}$ is an indicator variable which equals $0$ if the request has not been assigned to any agent, otherwise $\phi_{r} = 1$.
+We model the number of requests that enter the system as a random variable $\eta$ with an unknown underlying distribution $p_\eta$, and we denote its realization at time $k$ as $\eta(k)$. $p_\eta$ is fixed for the entire length of the time horizon $N$ and we estimate it using either historical data or data for the last hour of execution of the system, to obtain categorical probability distributions $\Tilde{p}_\eta$ (historical) or $\Tilde{p}_{\eta,c}$ (current), respectively.
+We denote the set of requests that enter the system at time $k$ as $\mathbf{r_k}$.
+Here the cardinality of the new request set at time $k$ is $|\mathbf{r_k}|=\eta(k)$.